19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Alchemy/Potion Rules.md

 # Potion Rules

-See [Alchemy](Alchemy.md) for the creation procedure of *True Potions*.
+See [Alchemy](Alchemy.md) for the creation procedure of potions.

 ## Range

-*True Potions* use the range of the imbued effect (usually a [Spell](../../Spellcasting/Spells.md)) to determine target(s) affected.
+Potions use the range of the imbued effect (usually a [Spell](../../Spellcasting/Spells.md)) to determine target(s) affected.

 *Potions can be thrown as an improvised [Ranged Attack](../../../Game%20Procedures/Combat/Ranged%20Attack.md).*

 ### Self

-These *True Potions* must be drunk.
+These potions must be drunk.

 ### Touch or Target

-These *True Potions* can either be drunk or coat their target.
+These potions can either be drunk or coat their target.

 ### AOE

-These *True Potions* explode in the prescribed AOE when uncorked, broken, etc.
+These potions explode in the prescribed AOE when uncorked, broken, etc.

 The brewer can choose exactly how the AOE is applied.